 Make the cake:

-- In a separate bowl, beat egg whites and the remaining ¼ cup sugar until stiff peaks form.
+In a separate medium bowl, beat egg whites and the remaining ¼ cup sugar until stiff peaks form.

-- Gently fold 1/3 of the egg whites into the cake batter.
+Using a rubber spatula, gently fold ⅓ of the egg whites into the cake batter.

 Prepare the soaking liquid: